remorses/unframer/README.md

 -   Includes all your components dependencies
 -   Has Typescript support, inferred from your component variables (like `variant`)

-Planned features:

--   Support for other frameworks (svelte, vue, etc)

 ## Usage

 1. Install the package